Are you eligible for NHS continuing healthcare funding?

 What costs are covered?

-NHS Continuing Care covers personal care and healthcare costs, such as paying for specialist therapy or help with bathing or dressing.
+NHS continuing healthcare or continuing care covers personal care and healthcare costs, such as paying for specialist therapy or help with bathing or dressing.

 It may also include accommodation if your care is provided in a care home, or support for carers if you’re being looked after at home.

-If you need nursing care, you might get NHS funded nursing care.
-You might get this even if you don’t qualify for NHS Continuing Care.
+If you need nursing care as an adult, you might get NHS funded nursing care.
+You might get this even if you don’t qualify for NHS continuing healthcare or NHS continuing care.

 Funding varies by region, so you’ll need to check with your local Clinical Commissioning Group, Health Board or Health and Social Care Trust to see what’s covered.

-- Find your local Clinical Commissioning Group in England
+- In England, find your local Clinical Commissioning Group

-- Find your local Health Board in Scotland
+- In Scotland, find your local Health Board

-- Find your local Health Board in Wales
+- In Wales, find your local Health Board

-- Find your local Health and Social Care Trust in Northern Ireland
+- In Northern Ireland, find your local Health and Social Care Trust

 What happens during the assessment process?